burcgokden/Power-Law-Graph-Transformer/README.md

 ```

-- Evaluate the trained SDPA Model using greedy or beam search:
+- Evaluate the trained PLGA Model using greedy or beam search:
 ```python
 import plga_evaluate_bleu_score as ebg